 - 2.1.
-As detailed in GCOS-112, the purpose of GRUAN shall be to: - i) Provide long-term high quality climate records; - ii) Constrain and calibrate data from more spatially-comprehensive global observing systems (including satellites and current radiosonde networks); and - iii) Fully characterize the properties of the atmospheric column.

-GRUAN shall strive to provide observations in near real-time (NRT; within 2 hours) for incorporation in meteorological analysis, provided this is not detrimental to achieving the primary purposes of the network, as defined above.

-- 2.2.
-A fully equipped GRUAN site shall make at least double, and preferably triple, redundant measurements of all GRUAN priority 1 and 2 ECVs3 and, specifically: - Four times daily radiosonde measurements of temperature and pressure to 30 km, and water vapour in the troposphere, also submitted in NRT to the WMO Information System (WIS); - ii) Weekly ozone profile measurements; - iii) Monthly water vapour profile measurements to ~30 km; and - iv) Hourly observations of integrated precipitable water vapour. - 2.3.
-Minimum requirements for a GRUAN site include: - i) Weekly radiosonde measurements of temperature and pressure to 30 km and humidity in the troposphere; and - i) Monthly water vapour profile measurements to ~30 km.
-Where several GRUAN sites are located sufficiently close to each other, where the sufficiency shall be guided by scientific studies, individual site flight schedules should be coordinated to share the burden of making these measurements. - iii) At least twice daily observations of integrated precipitable water vapour.
+As detailed in GCOS-112, the purpose of GRUAN shall be to: - i) Provide long-term high quality climate records; - ii) Constrain and calibrate data from more spatially-comprehensive global observing systems (including satellites and current radiosonde networks); and - iii) Fully characterize the properties of the atmospheric column. - GRUAN shall strive to provide observations in near real-time (NRT; within 2 hours) for incorporation in meteorological analysis, provided this is not detrimental to achieving the primary purposes of the network, as defined above. - 2.2.
+A fully equipped GRUAN site shall make at least double, and preferably triple, redundant measurements of all GRUAN priority 1 and 2 essential climate variables3 and, specifically: - i) Four times daily radiosonde measurements of temperature and pressure to 30 km, and water vapour in the troposphere, also submitted in NRT to the WIS (WMO Information System); - ii) Weekly ozone profile measurements; - iii) Monthly water vapour profile measurements to ~30 km; and